GurpritK/InkAndRead/README.md

 The Kanban board was structured into three different stages:

-- To Do: Tasks that I have planned to do.
+- To Do
-- In Progress: Tasks that are in progress, that I am working on.
+- In Progress
-- Done: Tasks that are complete and working as they should.
+- Done

 Link to the project [Kanban Board](https://github.com/users/GurpritK/projects/9/views/1)